Where It's At (Dustin Lynch song)

 "Where It's At" (also commonly known as "Where It's At (Yep, Yep)") is a song recorded by American country music artist Dustin Lynch.
 It was released in March 2014 as the first single from his second studio album.
 The album, Where It's At, was released on September 9, 2014.
 The song was written by Cary Barlowe, Zach Crowell and Matt Jenkins.
 The song garnered positive reviews from critics who praised its upbeat instrumentals and Lynch's vocal performance.

 The single was Lynch's first number-one single on the Billboard Country Airplay chart.
 It also charted at numbers 4 and 42 on both the Hot Country Songs and Hot 100 charts respectively.
 The song was certified Gold by the Recording Industry Association of America (RIAA), denoting sales of over half-a-million units in that country.
 It achieved similar chart success in Canada, peaking at number 4 on the Canada Country chart and number 67 on the Canadian Hot 100 chart.

 An accompanying music video for the song, directed by Shane Drake, features Lynch hanging out with his girlfriend in various romantic escapades.

 Critical reception

 The song received a favorable review from Taste of Country calling it "catchy and easy to appreciate" and stating that "a song that doesn’t take itself too seriously but is still plenty enjoyable deserves appreciation."
-Matt Bjorke of Roughstock gave the song four stars out of five, writing that it "has all the elements of a mainstream hit, from catchy jangly lead guitars to Dustin Lynch’s strong voice singing a rhythmic melody."
+Matt Bjorke of Roughstock gave the song four stars out of five, writing that it "has all the elements of a mainstream hit, from catchy jangly lead guitars to Lynch’s strong voice singing a rhythmic melody."
 Markos Papadatos of Digital Journal gave the song four and a half stars out of five, saying that it is "upbeat and it has a laid-back summertime vibe to it" and comparing it favorably to Joe Nichols' "Yeah".